Our Mission

 At one time they were the largest black-owned record company in the world.
 The strip where they were located on South Michigan quickly turned into the historic Record Row where many other famous black-owned labels were also located.
 Vee-Jay is renowned for its catalog of blues classics by Jimmy Reed, John Lee Hooker, Billy Boy Arnold, and many more, as well as doo-wop, soul, gospel and jazz gems, and pop hits by the Four Seasons and the Beatles.
 Vivian’s brother Calvin Carter produced many of the label’s hits.

-Famously, they were actually the first label to sign the Beatles when they came to the US after Capital Records passed on the opportunity.
+Famously, they were actually the first label to sign the Beatles when they came to the US after Capital Records initially passed on the opportunity.

 The fact that our building holds such rich history of black and women ownership makes it an excellent fit with Mox.E and our mission: building a strong business-focused community that supports ethnic diversity and fosters the spirit of entrepreneurial collaboration for success.